Internal Condom

 More About Internal Condoms

-The internal condom, also called a female condom, is a soft plastic pouch you place inside the vagina.
+The internal condom was previously also called a female condom.
+It is a soft plastic pouch you place inside the vagina.
 It’s made of plastic, so people who are allergic to latex can use it.
 It prevents pregnancy by stopping the sperm from meeting the egg.
-Because it lines the vagina, it protects from contact with body fluids (like semen and vaginal fluid) and skin-to-skin contact that can spread STIs.
+Since it lines the vagina, it prevents contact with body fluids (like semen and vaginal fluid).
+It also prevents skin-to-skin contact that can spread sexually transmitted infections (STIs).
 That’s double protection!

-- You can use it with other methods for extra protection – just NOT with other condoms!
+• You can use it with other methods for extra protection.
+You just CANNOT use it with other condoms!

 How to Use the Internal Condom

-Be sure to check the expiration date and check the package for tears before you use it.
+Be sure to check the expiration date and the package for tears before you use it.

 How to put in an internal condom:

-- Squeeze together the sides of the ring on the closed end of the internal condom and put it into your vagina.
+• Squeeze together the sides of the ring on the closed end of the internal condom.
+Then, put it into your vagina.

 How to take out an internal condom:

-- Squeeze the outer ring and twist it closed like a baggie so that semen can’t get out.
+• Squeeze the outer ring and twist it closed like a baggie.
+This is so that semen can’t get out.

 Effectiveness

-- 79% effective with typical use.
-This means that on average, 21 out of 100 people using this method will get pregnant in a year.
-You can improve effectiveness by:
+• It is 79% effective with typical use.
+That is, on average 21 out of 100 people using this method will get pregnant in a year.

-- 95% effective with perfect use.
-This means that if the internal condom is used correctly all the time, 5 out of 100 people will get pregnant in a year.
+• It is 95% effective with perfect use.
+That is, if the internal condom is used correctly all the time, 5 out of 100 people will get pregnant in a year.

 Benefits